Mediation is an alternative to having your case heard in Court.

-It can be quicker, less stressful and cheaper than a court hearing.
-The intention of mediation is that both sides should be able to come to an agreement to settle the case or resolve an issue rather than potentially a lengthy, stressful and expensive court proceeding.
+It can be quicker, less stressful and less expensive than a Court hearing.
+The intention of mediation is that both sides should be able to come to an agreement to settle the case or resolve an issue rather than go through a potentially lengthy, stressful and costly Court proceeding.

 Applying for mediation

 Legal Aid is available for mediation and this should be considered when the application is submitted to the Legal Aid Office.

 Either party can apply to the Court for mediation.

 - The name and address of the person you wish to be mediator, both parties must agree to that person being the mediator